A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Trajectory Generation Framework

 \section{Trajectory Generation Framework}

-In order to model and generate scenarios of trajectories with different length, we develop and propose two approaches in this paper. i) An architecture based on combined Recurrent Autoencoder with GANs, where to obviate the variable length issue, the GAN is trained to learn/generate the hidden representation of original trajectories, instead of the original sequential data. ii) A Recurrent Conditional GANs (RC-GAN) architecture that enables us to generate driving sequences with pre-specified length, which is a desirable and useful feature when generating test cases for self-driving cars verification.
-In the following, we elaborate on each of the two proposed approach will be presented in detail.
+In order to model and generate scenarios of trajectories with different lengths, we develop and propose two methods: i) An architecture based on combined Recurrent Autoencoder with GANs, where to obviate the variable length issue, the GAN is trained to learn/generate the hidden representation of original trajectories, instead of the original sequential data. ii) A Recurrent Conditional GANs (RC-GAN) architecture that enables us to generate driving sequences with pre-specified length, which is a desirable and useful feature when generating test cases for AD verification.
+In the following, we explain on each of the two methods in detail.